Manaslu Circuit Trek

 Useful Information

-• Train regularly, such as in cardio, gym, trail run, trekking, or hiking with a backpack, before visiting Manaslu Circuit Trek.
+• Train regularly, such as in cardio, gym, trail run, trekking, or hiking with a backpack, before trekking the Manaslu Circuit.

 • Choose a professional organizer along with a local guide who has deep knowledge, good English-speaking experience, a good decision-maker, and a positive attitude.